 CSA is about much more than return for your money or prices.
 It addresses the true cost of food, which includes a living wage for farmers and supports economic and environmental sustainability.
 It is true that not all CSAs include supplements like grains, dried fruit and dairy but we believe that by broadening the scope to include more kinds of food (because after all, we eat more than vegetables) we are opening this alternative way of doing business to cover more of our needs and to support those who provide them.

 Wasting money is certainly a real concern, but we can look

 at a broad picture here as well.
 There

 is an incredible amount of waste in the modern world and CSA because of its structure and way of

-operation, (no wasteful packaging, expensive premises, processed foods,
+operation, (no wasteful packaging or expensive premises, processed foods,

 throw away containers etc.) reduces this to almost nil.
 Farmers markets and grocery stores,